Garinger High School: Football losing streaks

 Garinger won a North Carolina football state championship the first year the school went under the name Garinger High in 1959.
 In the ensuing next couple decades, the team saw relative success, and produced NFL players such as multiple time Pro Bowl and Super Bowl champion Dwight Clark who made 'the catch' in the 1982 NFC Championship game, and Troy Pelshak who won Super Bowl XXXIV with the St. Louis Rams.
-From around the early 1990s and onward however, the team has struggled.
+Since the early 1990s however, the Garinger High football team has struggled.

-From 2002–2007 Garinger was stricken by North Carolina's longest active losing streak.
+From 2002 to 2007, Garinger was stricken by North Carolina's longest active losing streak.
 In September 2007 the streak reached a staggering 51 games before news broke of violations by North Mecklenburg, Providence, and Vance High Schools.
 Garinger was retroactively awarded wins against North Meck and Vance ending the streak.
 The streak was also reduced to 49 games as a result of having played Vance in August.
-Garinger's final record for 2007 was declared to be 4–7, the school's best record in well over two decades.
+Garinger's final record for 2007 was declared to be 4–7, the school's best record in well over two decades under Coach Chris Carter in 2008.

 On October 6, 2008, while celebrating the school's 100th anniversary and homecoming, Garinger had their first honorable win against West Mecklenburg High School, beating them 32–12.
 They went on to end the season with a couple more wins and even made it to the North Carolina High School Athletic Association 2008 playoffs, the first time in 18 years.

-From 2011–2017 Garinger was stricken by another long losing streak.
+From 2011 to 2017, Garinger was stricken by another long losing streak.
 This time spanning 6 seasons and 55 games.
 On September 8, 2017, the streak finally came to a close when the team beat Monroe's Central Academy of Technology and Arts by a final score of 42–0.

+Garinger Education Foundation

+The mission of the Garinger Education Foundation is to provide scholarship opportunities to graduating Garinger High School students and to enhance the educational program at Garinger High School by developing and supporting initiatives that improve the educational environment for students, teachers, administrators and parents.

+The Garinger Education Foundation was incorporated in February 2014 as a non-profit 501(c)(3) organization and is the successor to a scholarship effort begun by the Class of 1963 during their 50th reunion.
+Initially, the foundation awarded fifteen $2000 scholarships in May 2014 to Garinger graduates.
+Today, the total scholarships awarded by the foundation is approaching $1 million.
+The foundation also funded and maintains a Vietnam memorial on the Garinger campus.